Food For All Nonprofit, Organic, Community Permaculture Farm and Food Forest:

 Food for All will be advertised largely by word of mouth, community outreach, and local and college newspapers.
 Electronic brochures will also be distributed to inform potential consumers and volunteers about the farm.
 The use of paper advertisements will be avoided as much as possible.
 This page about the farm on my blog will be used to keep those interested updated about the progress.

 To make this ambitious project a reality I estimate I will need $155,000 in funding.
 I know this is an ambituous goal, but this may be what is needed.
-If I can raise this much, I will allocate $100,000 to the purchase of land, $20,000 for chickens, lamb, turkeys, and buffalo, $12,000 to pay initial personnel before the farm generates revenue or food, $10,000 for building materials, $5000 for solar panels, $5,000 towards a building program that would acquire and preserve new land donated or bought, $1,500 for hand tools, (shovels, rakes, broad forks, tillers, and so on) and $1,500 towards the purchase of non-GMO, organically grown seeds.
+If I can raise this much, I will allocate $100,000 to the purchase of land, $20,000 for chickens, lamb, turkeys, and buffalo, $12,000 to pay initial personnel before the farm generates revenue or food, (after which all work will be exchanged for food and lodging) $10,000 for building materials, $5000 for solar panels, $5,000 towards a building program that would acquire and preserve new land donated or bought, $1,500 for hand tools, (shovels, rakes, broad forks, tillers, and so on) and $1,500 towards the purchase of non-GMO, organically grown seeds.
 (If you would like to donate one or more of these, please let me know.)
 I already have a collection of organic seeds, (some heirlooms) so this will likely be the smallest expense.
 I plan to do community outreach and marketing on a volunteer basis.
 I also plan to open a farm-to-table restaurant at the initial farm as stated, which would generate more revenue that could be used to expand.
 This will also help pay back investors but my hope is that the farm can be funded by angel investors alone.

 After acquiring a piece of land, the next few months will be devoted to preparing soils, planting seeds, and construction.
 The farm will not generate revenue during this time, except perhaps by donations.
 By the fourth month, the farm should be generating revenue and by the end of year, depending on the size of the land acquired, the investment could be returned within two to three years.
 Over the first five years, we should be able to substantially alleviate hunger in the community.
 Seeds will be selectively bred throughout the year and this should give us some very stable and prolific cultivars to work with.